|··· LEADERSHIP TEAM ···|

 Warren Stewart, Jr. is the founder and lead pastor of Church of The Remnant.
 As a Phoenix native, he grew up as a “preacher’s kid” in the black Baptist church where his foundation of faith was forged and he was shaped for future ministry working in multicultural churches and ministries.
 With his strong passion for the broken and oppressed to find redemption through Jesus, Remnant South Phoenix was strategically planted to see the renewal of this community through a gospel-centered and intercultural-church.
 He is grateful for his beautiful wife and partner in ministry Chrystal and their three gifted children.

-Warren is a highly gifted and charismatic preacher that brings the Word of God to life in ways that captivate any audience and has been doing so for eighteen years.
+Warren is a highly gifted and charismatic preacher that brings the Word of God to life in ways that captivate any audience and has been doing so for twenty years.
 This powerful preaching ignites people to live out the gospel and unlock their identity in Christ.
 He exists to exemplify the love of God through authentic ministry, as our life stories become the keys, which unlock the relevancy of the power of the Gospel through holistic outreach and discipleship.

 Speaker Request Form